IlliniSolarCar/ElecOnboarding24/Hardware/Project 1/LED/project 1_specs.md

 ## Buttons/Switches
 - If the board needs buttons, describe what they do and how they will connect to the board
-        * The button in this circuit turns on or off the LED

 ## Power System
 - List each source that the board will need to function within the scope of this document